Do you know how to talk about your hometown?

 Now it’s your turn.

-Look the vocabulary and make sure you understand what all the words mean.
+Look up the vocabulary and make sure you understand what all the words mean.
 Make your own sentences if you wish.

 Then look at the questions above and the examples.
 This can help you to form your own answers.
 Write down all your ideas and put them into sentences in order.